-Right now, every cent counts, so it’s NOT the time to overpay on credit and debit transactions.
-These three tips will help cushion your bottom line and improve outcomes as we face this difficult time:
+Every cent counts, so it’s NOT the time to overpay on credit and debit transactions.
+These three tips will help cushion your bottom line and improve outcomes:

 1. Avoid additional fees